picsou83/zigbee-shepherd-api-rest/README.md

 * pairing device

+Pairing device is automatic when devIncoming (use model of zigbee-shepherd-converters)

+see the link below for pairing device (how reset end device)

 https://koenkk.github.io/zigbee2mqtt/getting_started/pairing_devices.html

-use configuration to bind end report device (use zigbee-shepherd-converters)
+It's also possible to use GET configuration command to bind end report device

 http://192.168.1.56:3000/configuration?appareil=0x000d6ffffe7cc1e8

+* Sometimes short adresse of end device change (error status 205 no network route)

+this is automatically fixed with the command zdo/nwkAddrReq (it's integrate with zigbee-shepherd of my depot)

 * Open up http://youripofservernodejs:3000/api-docs with your browser